 Bev was Recorder for the BAS Club Committee from 2014-2018 and Web Editor from 2017.
 She has worked at BAS Cambridge in Information Services since 2013, taking on the role of Librarian in 2018.
 Bev visited Antarctica during the 2017-18 season, working as an Admin Assistant at Rothera.

 Alysa fell in love with the poles after a two-month expedition to Spitsbergen in 2010.
 Her dream of working for BAS was realised in 2018 where she joined the BAS Archives Team working initially with the Biologist’s Records, before moving on to a project funded by the UK Antarctic Heritage Trust.
-She continues to work at BAS Cambridge within Information Services; across the Polar Data Centre, Library and Archives Service, and is very excited to be joining the RRS Discovery on a research cruise around South Georgia in early 2019.
+She continues to work at BAS Cambridge within Information Services; across the Polar Data Centre, Library and Archives Service, and was very excited to join the RRS Discovery on a research cruise around South Georgia in early 2019.